Big Pigeon in Southwest Iowa

 4. August 1945 - atomic bombing of Hiroshima and Nagasaki.

 In early 1944, thousands of Indian laborers constructed airbases suitable for very heavy aircraft in West Bengal west of Calcutta.
-Meanwhile, over 100,000 Chinese laborers built by manual labor airfields near Chengtu, China, northwest of Chungking.
+Meanwhile, over 100,000 Chinese manual laborers built airfields near Chengtu, China, northwest of Chungking.

 Routes Between Operation Matterhorn Bases